 To do more shopping.

-bruno64056 about 6 years ago
+bruno64056 almost 7 years ago

 Now, I can’t, and won’t attempt, to speak for ALL-Goodwill outlets with the following.
 But, the ones in my-general area get a majority of their re-sells from the return/reject-shipments from Target®-stores.
 Most of the private-donations—-in particular, of clothing—-are, indeed sent to the baler for re-purposing, with very-little to absolutely no-vetting process.
 (Likely due to space-restrictions/storage.)
 Ironically, I’ve heard many complain about the price for Goodwills’ “second-hand” being higher than even at the original Target®-stores, themselves?
 Sorry, but the “good-will” of the original-Goodwill seems to be a ghost of what it was intended to be, when it was created—-at least, in some-areas of the country.
 Then again, one is not forced to buy there—-that’s why it’s called, “shopping for the best-deal, for your own-purpose/enjoyment.”
 Far be it for me to dissuade anyone from shopping where they so desire!

-choo choo willy about 6 years ago
+choo choo willy almost 7 years ago

 Also known as the “G W Boutique”.

-TheDadSnorlax Premium Member almost 4 years ago
+TheDadSnorlax Premium Member over 4 years ago

 You would not believe some of the great things one can get at the Good Will or other thrift shops,